Barcelona itinerary: 5 days

 Las Ramblas is beautiful in the spring and summer

 • Continue walking down Las Ramblas.
 Visit the Plaça Reial on the left-hand side.
 It’s a beautiful town square surrounded by restaurants and bars with an iconic fountain.
-The light posts here was designed by a young Antoni Gaudí.

 • Go back on Las Ramblas, and continue walking towards the waterfront.
 You’ll see the Christopher Columbus monument atop a tall tower.